What type of designer are you?

 Your team will have as much transparency as possible to see my work; they will also have the ability to change the course of the work by providing feedback or participating in a sketching activity.
 I will make sure I create a sense of ownership for the entire team.

-A workshop I designed and ran.
+A workshop I designed and led.

 What is your ideal workplace?

 I am sceptical of quick wins culture; I value the time to step back, think and design.
-I thrive best in a place that supports learnings, value differences and is comfortable with trying new ways of working.
+I perform best in a place that supports learnings, value differences and is comfortable with trying new ways of working.

 My desk in a previous workplace.